Silvak/catalogue/README.md

 # catalogue
-web application, creation of a dynamic catalog from an excel
+web application, creation of a dynamic catalog from an excel using flask